r-handsfield/scoring_key_scanner/README.md

 4) Examine and filter the remaining candidates

 #### 6 Results
 Simply grabbing the image contours often returns a list that includes the marker lines, but not always.
 It's more reliable to perform a Morphological Closing with a horizontal line kernel.
 The closing operation convolves the kernel with the image, emphasizing contours that are already similar shapes to the kernel.
-Using a 5 by 1 px horiontal line kernel yeilds the following convolved image: the marker lines are the dominant contours which can be found reliably and further filtered for accuracy.
+Using a 5 by 1 px horiontal line kernel yields the convolved image in Figure 10: the marker lines are the dominant contours; they can be reliably located and further filtered for accuracy.

 | Fig. 9: The source image. |  Fig. 10: The image after a morpholical closing operation using a horizontal line kernel.
 | :-------------------------:|:-------------------------: